 Should I bother filling out the FAFSA or the PROFILE if I don't think I will qualify for need-based aid?

 Only students who complete the FAFSA and the PROFILE will be conisdered for need-based financial aid.
 We encourage all students and parents to file the forms, especially if they have never filed before.
 An individual’s “need” will vary according to the cost of each institution to which the student is applying.
 Even if you don’t qualify, the results of the analysis may help you in your long-term planning for meeting college costs.
-In addition, by having the forms already on file with the college, should an unexpected emergency situation arise during the year, the Financial Planning Office will be able to respond much faster.
+In addition, by having the forms already on file with the college, should an unexpected emergency situation arise during the year, the Financial Aid Office will be able to respond much faster.

 How long after I file the forms for need based aid will I know what aid I am receiving?